MrL1T3/Bakery.Sales/README.md

 #### By Emil J. Anton

-#### C# console application taht takes input numbers and returns cost of user's order
+#### C# console application that takes input numbers and returns cost of user's order

 ## Technologies Used